rctl/Adaptive_Streaming_Test/README.md

 # Usage

-*If you wish to test streaming from online sources you can simply open the file `videoplayer.html` in your browser.*
+*If you wish to test streaming from online sources you can simply open the hosted version of this test at https://rtek.cloud/videoplayer.html*

 **If you wish to test local streaming and have Go installed you can follow these steps:**